What Is Grandiosity In Psychology? (Not Just Pretense)

 Final Words

-Moreover, grandiosity exists in a spectrum.
+Moreover, grandiosity exists on a spectrum.
 In mild cases, it may show up as a euphoric mood in a manic phase.

-In some cases, when it is referred to as grandiose delusions or delusions of grandeur, the affected person may believe outrageous things like they have superhuman abilities, or they had been abducted by aliens.
+In some cases, when it is referred to as grandiose delusions or delusions of grandeur, the affected person may believe outrageous things, like they have superhuman abilities, or they have been abducted by aliens.

 Grandiosity may be precipitated by a traumatic event, such as the loss of a person or a relationship breakup.

-Finally, if you want to help such a person, the best way is to ask them if you can take them to a mental health professional, and then take them there.
+Finally, if you want to help such a person, the best way is to refer them to a mental health professional with their permission.

 • • •